-December 6 is the feast day of St. Nicholas, which appropriately falls during the Advent season.
+December 6th is the feast day of Saint Nicholas, the patron saint of children, which appropriately falls during the Advent season.
 This feast day is an especially exciting one for children as they count down the days on their Advent calendars in anticipation of Christmas day.

-Another cute part of this tradition is for kids to leave carrots or hay in their shoes for St. Nicholas’ donkey to eat.
-St. Nicholas takes the hay and carrots for his donkey and replaces them with small gifts and treats for the children.
+Another cute part of this tradition is for kids to leave carrots or hay in their shoes overnight for St. Nicholas’ donkey to eat.
+St. Nicholas takes the hay and carrots for his donkey, and replaces them with small gifts and treats for the children in the morning.

-St. Therese of Lisieux describes this tradition in her home as a small child and recounts how much she loved it.
-However, for her family this happened not on St. Nicholas’ feast day but on Christmas Eve (similar to our American tradition of hanging the stockings by the fireplace).
+St. Therese of Lisieux describes this tradition in her home in France as a small child and recounts how much she loved it.
+However, for her family this happened not on St. Nicholas Day but on Christmas Eve (similar to our American tradition of hanging the stockings by the fireplace).

 “I knew that when we reached home after Midnight Mass I should find my shoes in the chimney-corner, filled with presents, just as when I was a little child . . .
 Papa, too, liked to watch my enjoyment and hear my cries of delight at each fresh surprise that came from the magic shoes, and his pleasure added to mine.” ~ St. Therese of Lisieux, Story of a Soul